Art terms

 Calotype

 William Henry Fox Talbot patented a photographic process in 1841 that led to a stable negative image.
-The process Though calotypes are soft and hazy, with visible paper fibers, the invention revolutionized image-making by making it possible to produce multiple prints from one negative image.
+The process involves exposing a sheet of sensitized paper in the camera then developing, fixing, and washing it.
+The stable negative image could be contact printed.
+Though calotypes are soft and hazy, with visible paper fibers, the invention revolutionized image-making by making it possible to produce multiple prints from one negative image.
 It was also used as a means of making copies of drawings and documents.
 The process remained in use through the 1850s, when it was replaced by the albumen silver print.

 -